 The information contained herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
-The scope of any potential collaboration with audit clients is defined by regulatory requirements governing auditor independence.
-If you would like to know more about how KPMG AG processes personal data, please read our Privacy Policy, which you can find on our homepage at www.kpmg.ch.

-© 2023 KPMG AG, a Swiss corporation, is a subsidiary of KPMG Holding AG, which is a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
+© 2023 KPMG Advisory N.V., a Dutch limited liability company and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved